mikolalysenko/simplicial-set-notes/README.md

 ### Cell complexes

 There are multiple ways to generalize graphs, though the most successful has been the concept of a [cell complex](http://en.wikipedia.org/wiki/Abstract_cell_complex).
-Cell complexes are made out of simple units called *cells*, which are then glued together to form different spaces.
-Different types of cell complexes differ in the sorts of cells that they allow and the ways in which they are glued together.
-For example, a popular mathematical formulation are [CW complexes](http://en.wikipedia.org/wiki/CW_complex), which are the basic objects of study in [homotopy theory](http://en.wikipedia.org/wiki/Homotopy).
+Cell complexes are made out of simple units called *cells*, which are then glued together to form a larger and more complex space.
+Types of cell complexes differ in the sorts of cells that they allow and the ways in which they are glued together.
+For example, [CW complexes](http://en.wikipedia.org/wiki/CW_complex) are a popular mathematical formulation for spaces in [homotopy theory](http://en.wikipedia.org/wiki/Homotopy).
 In a CW complex, cells can be any [contractible space](http://en.wikipedia.org/wiki/Contractible_space), and the binding relations are arbitrary [homeomorphisms](http://en.wikipedia.org/wiki/Homeomorphism).
+This generality is mathematically convenient for constructing and reasoning about spaces on paper, but it does not lend itself well to representation on a computer.
+Instead, other more limited definitions are often used.

 ### Simplicial sets

-While CW complexes are mathematically powerful, they are difficult to represent in a computer.

 ### Other types of cell complexes